Photographs and information courtesy of Geoffrey Dennish.

 Edmund’s father James Charles Dennish, born Stoke Street, Ipswich, on the 3rd August 1867, was the son of James Dennish & Ellen Holmes.
 He trained as a boot-maker in Ipswich.
 In 1904, James was one of four short-listed for appointment to the post of Sergeant of Mace for the Borough of Ipswich.
 At a Special Meeting of the Estates Committee on the 6th December 1904, James was appointed Sergeant of Mace.
 His duties commenced on the 2nd January 1905.
 The Dennish family lived throughout his time in office at 6, St. Stephen’s Lane, Ipswich.
 James held the position of Sergeant of Mace until he suffered a stroke, at the age of 66 years, in 1934, and died two weeks later.
 Shortly after James’s death, his widow Emily moved with their unmarried daughter, Katie (believed to be the first woman police officer appointed to the Borough Force), to Christchurch Street, Ipswich.

-A Town Sergeant (Sergeant at Mace) supports the Mayor in his roll, and carries out ceremonial duties for the Borough of Ipswich, including the Remembrance Sunday Parade.
+A Town Sergeant (Sergeant at Mace) supports the Mayor in his role and carries out ceremonial duties for the Borough of Ipswich, including the Remembrance Sunday Parade.

 The Town Hall steps during the official declaration of peace, Edmund’s father seen on the steps holding the mace (far right)

 An artist’s impression of the Mayor, Councillors and Alderman on the Town Hall steps.
 Tens of thousands of people filled the town centre to hear that the end of the war had been declared.
 As Town Sergeant, Edmund’s father would have called order to the crowd for the Mayor to make his speech.

 Edmund’s father James Charles Dennish was a Suffolk Regiment territorial soldier.